kran0/nod32-update-mirror/README.md

 ## How to use?

 Use legal keys, there is no `--keys-update` option enabled by default.
-Use my custom `settings.conf`, you are to write your own using docs.
+Use custom `settings.conf`, you are to write your own using docs.
 This image implements my special interest.
 So there are just a few use cases:

 1) Docker run with scheduler enabled (default):